-This tells you the percent of patients that sustained a major fall.
-Falls leading to severe injury are considered to be a barometer of nursing care .
-Major falls leading to injury are often caused by lower levels of patient supervision.
+This indicates the percentage of patients that suffered from a major fall.
+Falls leading to major injuries are considered to be a measure of the quality of nursing care .
+Major falls leading to injury are often caused by lower quality nursing care.

 Minimizes Urinary Tract Infections